Cross-Device Targeting: Connecting with Consumers Across Devices

 According to a survey by the Deloitte, nearly half of the households in the USA purchased at least one new connected device in 2023.
 This is a significant increase from the previous year, showcasing the rapid adoption of connected devices.

-As the number of connected devices continues to grow, it presents a unique opportunity for the ad tech industry to target customers across multiple devices.
+As the number of connected devices continues to grow, it presents a unique opportunity for the Ad Fraud Prevention tech industry to target customers across multiple devices.
 Advertisers are turning to cross-device targeting for their marketing campaigns to capitalize on this trend.

 In this article, we will explore the concept of cross-device targeting, its benefits and limitations, and the technologies powering it.